-Help your growing baby develop in the thirtieth week of your pregnancy
+Help my growing baby develop in the 30th week of pregnancy

 Continue to make iron-rich food a part of your everyday meals, particularly in week 30 of pregnancy when your growing baby’s red blood cell count increases.